-Building Common Area Sample Clauses
+Building Common Area Clause Samples

 Building Common Area.
 That portion of the Building in which the Premises are located, and all of the facilities therein, set aside by Lessor for the non-exclusive use of Lessee in common with other authorized users, including, but not limited to, entrances, lobbies, halls, atriums, corridors, toilets and lavatories, passenger elevators and service areas (the “Building Common Area”).
 Subject to the limitations and restrictions contained in this Lease, and the Rules and Regulations, Lessor grants to Lessee and Lessee’s Agents the nonexclusive right to use the Common Area in common with Lessor, Lessor’s agent, other occupants of the Building and Project, other authorized users and their agents, subject to the provisions of this Lease.
 The right to use the Common Area shall terminate upon Lease Termination.

 Building Common Area.
 The building common areas are established primarily for access and egress to Licensee equipment.
 Licensee and/or Licensee’s vendors must keep all driveways, entrances and passageways serving the Facility clear and available for use by Crown Castle and other Licensees or vendors.
 Licensee shall provide and maintain all necessary guards, rails, fences, and protective coverings to preserve building integrity and appearance during any work operation.
 Any and all work operations that adversely impact normal access or egress from the Facility shall be performed outside of normal business hours.
 Licensee will take special care to protect adjoining property and equipment from damage or injury.
 Licensee’s materials and equipment shall be confined to the area in which the work is actively being performed.
 Licensee shall provide adequate lockers or locked sheds for the storage of equipment or materials.
 All tools and equipment shall be stored neatly in approved storage lockers and the space shall be cleaned before the end of each work day.
 Trash and debris shall be removed from the facility before the end of each workday.
 Licensee or Licensee’s vendor(s) are required to protect all finished surfaces from dirt and damage, including walls, ceilings, jambs, and soffits of openings used as passageways through which materials are handled.
 Based on the type of work operation, temporary partitions or curtains between the work area and other spaces may be required by Crown Castle.
 Partitions shall be constructed, maintained, and sealed in a complete and tight condition at all times.
 Polyethylene shall not be used for dust partitions or curtains.
 Fire resistant Servico vinyl shall be used.
 Prior to removal of any dust partition the Licensee or its vendor shall vacuum clean the area using and approved HEPA vacuum.
-PROTECTION OF CROWN CASTLE SERVICES No work shall be started, walls or partitions removed or built, heat, water or plumbing or electric services temporarily disconnected, nor shall construction work be carried on near the telephone wires or equipment, without first discussing the procedures and protection to be provided with Crown Castle and receiving Crown Castle’s prior approval.
+No work shall be started, walls or partitions removed or built, heat, water or plumbing or electric services temporarily disconnected, nor shall construction work be carried on near the telephone wires or equipment, without first discussing the procedures and protection to be provided with Crown Castle and receiving Crown Castle’s prior approval.
 The contractor must notify Crown Castle at the first indication of an electrical interruption or switchover to the temporary generator which occurs during any work activity whether caused directly by a work activity, or incidental to any work activity during construction.
-Any work activity...
+Any work activity which may cause or require a tempor...

 Building Common Area.
 Defined as the area in the building shared in common with all other tenants in the building.
 It includes the following first floor space; atrium space, locker rooms, mail room, exit corridors, loading dock corridor, elevator machine room, main electrical and telephone rooms, and security guard station.